manggic/cloud/README.md

 - Two services that provide container orchestration: Amazon Elastic Container Service and Amazon Elastic Kubernetes Service.
    - Amazon Elastic Container Service (Amazon ECS):
      - It is a highly scalable, high-performance container management system that enables you to run and scale containerized applications on AWS.
      - Amazon ECS supports Docker containers.
-Docker(opens in a new tab) is a software platform that enables you to build, test, and deploy applications quickly.
+Docker is a software platform that enables you to build, test, and deploy applications quickly.
    - Amazon Elastic Kubernetes Service (Amazon EKS) :
      - It is a fully managed service that you can use to run Kubernetes on AWS.
      - Kubernetes is open-source software that enables you to deploy and manage containerized applications at scale.